petebyrne/it-support-knowledge-base/README.md

-# it-support-troubleshooting-playbook
-Common IT support issues and step-by-step troubleshooting guides
-# IT Support Troubleshooting Playbook
+# IT Support Knowledge Base & Troubleshooting Playbooks

-This repository contains practical troubleshooting guides for common IT support issues.

-Created as part of my transition into IT support, focusing on clear communication, structured problem-solving, and user-focused solutions.
+A collection of IT support troubleshooting guides, service desk procedures, and core technical concepts created as part of my transition into IT Support.

----
+This repository demonstrates a structured approach to troubleshooting common support issues, documenting technical processes, and understanding the day-to-day responsibilities of a Service Desk or 1st Line Support Engineer.

+Topics include:

+* Active Directory fundamentals
+* Microsoft 365 support
+* Ticket lifecycle and prioritisation
+* New starter onboarding
+* Password management
+* Networking fundamentals
+* VPN troubleshooting
+* Outlook support
+* Windows and macOS troubleshooting

+The guides are written from a practical support perspective, focusing on common real-world scenarios encountered by IT support teams and Managed Service Providers (MSPs).

 ## Contents